As a kid, did you ever dream of owning a wild animal? Maybe a baby tiger or even a baby leopard?

 - And periodontal disease.

-If you are seriously considering adopting a new Ocicat for a pet, you really ought to take a moment and also consider possibly purchasing a pet insurance policy as well.
-This way, if your furry little family member does get sick or injured in the future, you won’t be on the “hook” for 100% of his or her medical care.
+This is why if you are seriously considering adopting a new Ocicat for a pet, you should take a moment and consider possibly purchasing a pet insurance policy.
+This way, if your furry little family member does get sick or injured in the future, you won’t be on the “hook” for 100% of their medical care.

 No, of course not.
-But without understanding what these “types” of insurance policies will and won’t cover, and not knowing how much they cost, it’s pretty much impossible to know if a pet insurance policy might be RIGHT for you!
+But without understanding what these “types” of insurance policies will and won’t cover and not knowing how much they cost, it’s pretty much impossible to tell if a pet insurance policy might be RIGHT for you!

-For more information about who we feel currently offers the “best” pet insurance policies out there, feel free to check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies, please check out our Best Pet Insurance Companies article.